ChiYunLiu/hw04pchiyunliu/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hw04pchiyunliu is to …
+The goal of hw04pchiyunliu is to calculate and plot the recursive sequence n.

 ## Installation